 The Company has also established and sponsors a Political Action Committee (PAC), for which Company associates may voluntarily contribute.
 The PAC is registered with the Federal Election Commission (FEC) and certain states nationwide as required by applicable law.
 As a matter of policy, all Company political activities must promote the interests of the Company, and must be made without regard for the private political preferences of Company officers or executives.
 Furthermore, Humana does not make independent expenditures nor does it contribute to ballot measure committees.
-Distributions from the PAC are made to election committees of federal and state office candidates or to other PACs on a non-partisan basis.
-While the PAC has its own separate board of directors to oversee its operations, the Company's Board - through its Audit Committee - has responsibility for (i) reviewing the political contributions and political activities of the Company and the PAC and (ii) overseeing compliance with the overall policy, process and contribution criteria with respect to such contributions and activities.
+Distributions from the PAC are made to federal and state office candidates (and related election committees) or to other PACs on a non-partisan basis when, like the Company, such persons are solution-oriented and believe in building a high-quality, accessible and affordable health care system.
+The PAC is also committed to supporting diverse candidates at the state and federal level.
+While the PAC has its own separate board of directors to oversee its operations, the Company's Board-through its Nominating, Governance & Sustainability Committee-has responsibility for (i) reviewing the political contributions and political activities of the Company and the PAC and (ii) overseeing compliance with the overall policy, process and contribution criteria with respect to such contributions and activities.
 The Board reviews occur semi-annually, along with semi-annual publication of a Contributions and Related Activity Report (PAC Report).
-To learn more about our public policy and to review the most recent PAC Report, visit our web site at www.humana.com, then click on "About Humana," then click on "Public Policy."
+To learn more about our public policy and to review the most recent PAC Report, visit our website at www.humana.com, then click on "About Humana," then click on "Public Policy."